darktable-org/dtdocs/content/module-reference/processing-modules/color-harmonizer.md

     Default: 0.50.

 smoothing
-: Applies a Gaussian blur to the correction maps (hue delta and saturation delta) before they are applied to the image.
-This smooths the spatial transitions at zone boundaries — visible as subtle colour steps in smooth gradients like skies or skin when adjacent regions fall in different attraction zones.
+: This smooths the spatial transitions at zone boundaries — visible as subtle colour steps in smooth gradients like skies or skin when adjacent regions fall in different attraction zones.